-All of that is about to change though, and as facts about the upcoming new ACT trickle through the internet, so do rumors.
+All of that is changing, though, and as facts about the upcoming new ACT trickle through the internet, so do rumors.
 So, fact or fiction?
 Here's the truth about five common myths surrounding the new ACT.

-Fact: The earliest changes to the exam won't roll out until the April 2025 administration in the United States.
-If you're taking the ACT before that time, you'll be taking the exact same exam that students have come to know and love (or not) in past years, though U.S. test-takers do have the option to take it on paper or computer—an option added earlier this year.
+Fact: The earliest changes to the exam rolled out with the April 2025 administration in the United States, but U.S. test-takers do still have the option to take the classic paper version of the ACT until September 2025.
 For students testing outside of the U.S., nothing is changing until September 2025.

 --

 Fact: The rollout of the new ACT is occurring in stages.
-It's true that in the United States the current computer-based version of the exam will be eliminated in favor of the new format in April of 2025, and that U.S.-based students will still continue to have the option to take the same version of the paper-and-pencil test that exists now.
-However, ACT has announced that starting in September 2025 it will release a new paper version that mirrors the shorter format and structure of the upcoming new digital ACT.
-Students will still be able to take the exam using bubble sheets and test booklets, but it won't be the same exam they're taking today.
+It’s true that in the United States, the new computer-based version of the exam was released in April of 2025, but that U.S.-based students will still continue to have the option to take the same version of the paper-and-pencil test that exists now.
+However, ACT has announced that starting in September 2025 it will release a new paper version that mirrors the shorter format and structure of the upcoming digital ACT.
+Students will still be able to take the exam using bubble sheets and test booklets, but it won’t be the same exam they’re taking today.

 --

-Fact: The ACT is scheduled to change markedly in the coming year!
-U.S.-based students preparing to take the exam on computer in April 2025 should gear up to see a brand new test, and students preparing to take either the paper version of the test or an ACT administered abroad should prepare to see the new version in September 2025.
+Fact: Changes to the ACT have already begun to roll out!
+U.S.-based students who took the exam on computer in April 2025 saw a brand new test.
+Students preparing to take either the paper version of the test or an ACT administered abroad should prepare to see the new version in September 2025.
 You can read about the changes here.

 --